 “Alcohol use itself, in addition to not eating well in times of increased alcohol intake, can suppress your immune system, so you’re less able to fight off infections,” she notes.

 And certainly don’t depend on it to help you sleep better.
 “It’s quite disruptive to your sleep cycle and can cause you to be more fatigued,” Dr. Lindenmeyer offers.
 That’s because when alcohol is used as a sleep aid, it reduces the amount of time you spend in the REM (rapid eye movement) stage of sleep.
 Instead, she says, “You may fall asleep faster and you may sleep more deeply for the first few hours, but you’re not reaching the truly restorative stage of the sleep cycle – the REM stage.
 As a result, the next day you are likely to be more drowsy and feel less rested.”

-During these times of stress, it’s important to find other, healthier outlets to process all of the pent-up emotions and to cope.
-Staying in touch with friends and family is key, even in a time of isolation, says Graham.
-“People are relying on the internet for socialization now, so use FaceTime or other platforms to engage with your family and friends.”
+During times of stress, it’s important to find healthy outlets to process pent-up emotions and cope.
+Staying in touch with friends and family is key, whether it’s face-to-face or over an online platform such as FaceTime.

-She also recommends getting outside, albeit in a safe manner.
-“Sit out on your porch, play around in your backyard or in the garden.
+Graham also recommends getting outside: “Sit out on your porch, play around in your backyard or in the garden.
 As the weather changes, these are really good things to do because it gives you fresh air and a change of scenery.
 You’re out, you’re engaging in something pleasurable.”

 Both Graham and Dr. Lindenmeyer also emphasize the resources available to those struggling with alcohol and alcohol addiction.